Physician wearing a mask.

 • Ukraine

-In future, we plan to expand into South America through collaboration in Peru.
+In the future, we also plan to expand into South America through collaboration in Peru.

 Selection process

-We are committed to maintaining these partnerships and building on our previous work.
+We are dedicated to maintaining these partnerships and building on our previous work.

 Country programs / focus geographies